-PCB Investigation, Remediation & Visioning for City Pier
+PCB Investigation, Remediation, & Visioning for City Pier

 Fall River, Massachusetts

 Situated on the shore of the Taunton River, City Pier is a four-acre site with big potential.
-For nearly a decade, BETA has been involved in clean-up activities to help transform the vacant parcel into an accessible site which could be used for marina, recreation, dining, and waterfront amenities.
+For nearly a decade, BETA has been involved in clean-up activities to help transform the vacant parcel into an accessible site that could be used for marina, recreation, dining, and waterfront amenities.

 Initially, the site was investigated and remediated by the City of Fall River as a Brownfields site and was part of the Massachusetts Lieutenant Governor’s first round of Brownfield Support Team sites.
 Under EPA and MassDEP oversight and using Brownfield funding, BETA conducted a comprehensive investigation of site soils for the presence of PCBs.
 The investigation included over 400 soil borings and laboratory analysis of over 700 soil samples.